2dv611/syllabus/resources/lectures/01_definitions/slides.md

   * The flow from the beginning to the end
   * Both automatic and manual approvals depending on the step
 * Gate
-  * A limit that prevents the flow.
-Manual QA for instance
+  * A condition for going further in the flow.

 ![pipeline](./images/pipe02.png)